Task Planning with a Weighted Functional Object-Oriented Network: Functional Object-Oriented Network

+In our previous work \cite{paulius2016functional,paulius2018functional}, all motions were treated as having equal weights in a FOON, implying that all manipulations can be executed by any robot without failure and as well as other robots or even humans, as we did not consider the robot's likelihood of successfully executing those actions.
+However, this is not realistic since robots are designed and built differently, meaning that they may not all execute manipulations equally in terms of precision and dexterity compared to the original demonstration.

-The weights in this paper reflect the robot's {\it success rate} of performing a given action.
-Success rate weights (as percentages) are assigned to each functional unit's motion node and are based not only on the manipulation type, but also on the objects contained within the functional unit.
-In Figure \ref{fig:tea}, success rate weights are assigned to each functional unit with values ranging between 0 and 1.
-To guarantee that a robot can perform such motions, weights can be used as heuristics for knowledge retrieval; even though several robots will be equipped with the same universal FOON (meaning they will all have knowledge of the same sequence of actions for all activities), different weights will be assigned to them based on the robot's attributes, which can ultimately result in potentially very different task trees.
-Hence, it is important to note that these weights must first be defined for each type of robot.
-For instance, a small robot like Aldebaran's NAO would not be able to handle a knife well enough to chop vegetables since it cannot exert the force needed to cut them as well as lacking the dexterity to do so properly.
+For these reasons, we introduce weights in FOON to indicate how challenging a manipulation is to perform, where weights reflect the robot's {\it success rate} of performing a given action.
+Success rates are assigned as percentages to each functional unit's motion node, and they are not only based on its manipulation type but also the objects in the functional unit.
+These values are based on: 1) physical capabilities of the robot, 2) past experiences and ability to execute actions, and 3) the tools or objects to manipulate.
+In Figure \ref{fig:tea}, weights ranging between 0 and 1 are assigned to each functional unit.
+These weights can be used as heuristics in knowledge retrieval; even if several robots are equipped with the same universal FOON (i.e. they share same knowledge from demonstrations), different weights will be assigned to FOON based on the robot's attributes, which can potentially result in very different task trees.
+Thus, it is important to note that weights must be defined for each type of robot.
+For instance, a small robot like Aldebaran's NAO cannot reliably chop vegetables since it cannot exert the force needed to cut along with lacking the dexterity to do so properly.